DanielJMaia/milestone-project-1-band/README.md

 The website was designed so that both people who are familiar with the band and newcomers find it useful and interesting to browse.
 The main page that a user first sees shows a slideshow with some iconic moments in the bands history, notably their live shows.
 Since the website is a single page the user then has the choice to begin scrolling through the website, or they can click a section they're interested in on the navigation bar at the top of the page.
 If the user decides to scroll through the website they are first presented with 5 mmusic videos.
 This is very important because it allows someone discovering the band to very easily and quickly discover some of their music and see if they'd be interested in the band.
 Once they scroll past that section they are shown several of the band's main albums, along with a list of their top songs.
 This further allows someone to discover their music but also allows someone who is familiar with AC/DC to simply listen to their favourite songs.
 These keep playing as the user browses the website.
 Avoding autoplaying music was important to limit ruining the user experience.
 If the user is interested in the music that they hear they can scroll a little further and read about the band.
 This is a very short section which is followed by their latest tour dates, with links to buying a ticket to a specific show.
 Finally, the user is shown several social media posts.
 A social media presence is important in this day and age and this reassures the user that the band has an active social media presence.

+Placeholder songs were used on the website to avoid havinng to purchase/illegally download the music.

 ## UX

 This website is both for fans of the band looking to listen to some music and book tickets, and people who've head about them and are interested in learning about the band and discovering some of their greatest hits.
 The website also provides links to their social media pages if the user is interested in following them on their platform of choice.